ST. JOHNSBURY, VERMONT

 Picture

-End your shopping trip at the top of Eastern Avenue, and visit the St. Johnsbury Athenaeum, which serves as the public library for the town of St. Johnsbury.
+Next up: visit the St. Johnsbury Athenaeum, which serves as the public library for the town of St. Johnsbury.
 A National Historic Landmark, the building has gorgeous woodwork throughout, with spiral staircases in the main reading room and a painted ceiling in the lecture hall on the second floor.
 Settle into a comfy chair to read, or step into the attached art gallery filled with Hudson River School paintings and dominated by the recently restored Domes of the Yosemite by Albert Bierstadt.
-The gallery has undergone little change since its opening almost 150 years ago.
+The gallery has undergone little change since it opened almost 150 years ago.

 Picture